 A Change of Clothes; A Change of Perspective

 The last scientific experiment we’re going to look at here was truly in-depth, conducted as it was over five separate studies.
 Here the researchers were keen to discover whether wearing formal clothing resulted in changes to the participants’ cognitive abilities.
-What they discovered is that the "formality of clothing might not only influence the way others perceive a person, and how people perceive themselves, but could influence decision making in important ways through its influence on processing style.”
+What they discovered is that the "formality of clothing might not only influence the way others perceive a person, and how people perceive themselves but could influence decision making in important ways through its influence on processing style.”

 What the researchers mean here by “processing style” is essentially the way in which participants approached the problems they were set in the experiment.
-Their problem solving attitude and methods, if you like.
+Their problem-solving attitude and methods, if you like.
 What the researchers found was that “more formal clothing was associated with higher action identification level (Study 1) and greater category inclusiveness (Study 2).
 Putting on formal clothing induced greater category inclusiveness (Study 3) and enhanced a global processing advantage (Study 4).”
-Effectively, then, it seems that clothing effects the wearer’s own behavior and abilities as much as it influences external perceptions.
+Effectively, then, it seems that clothing affects the wearer’s own behavior and abilities as much as it influences external perceptions.

 Want to get in the right frame of mind for the job?
 It’s as easy as putting on the right clothes.